harshraj32/voice-dictation-model-deployement/README.md

 # Whisper Model Optimization for Indian Names Recognition

+I'm running an optimized version of Whisper fine-tuned for Indian names, specifically those starting with 'Va.'
+The model is fully GPU-accelerated on an NVIDIA RTX 3060 (12GB VRAM) with TensorRT-LLM INT8 quantization, making it 2-4x faster while maintaining high accuracy (~2.1% WER).
+It's deployed on Vast.ai and runs on Triton Inference Server, ensuring smooth real-time processing.
+Just try saying names from the list—it'll recognize them instantly!

 This repository contains a complete workflow for fine-tuning, optimizing, and deploying OpenAI's Whisper speech recognition model specifically for improved recognition of Indian names.

 ## Repository Contents